Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "In order for you to be the BEST you can be for others, first you must be BEST for yourself."
+> "Even though you are on the right track - you will get run over if you just sit there."
-> — **Jeffrey Gitomer**
+> — **Will Rogers**

 ---